open-policy-agent/opa/docs/docs/policy-language.md

 ## Learning Rego

-In while reviewing the examples below, you might find it helpful to follow along using the online [OPA playground](http://play.openpolicyagent.org).
+While reviewing the examples below, you might find it helpful to follow along using the online [OPA playground](http://play.openpolicyagent.org).
 The playground also allows sharing of examples via URL which can be helpful when asking questions on the [OPA Slack](https://slack.openpolicyagent.org).